Azure/azure-powershell/documentation/development-docs/patterns-for-standard-cmdlets.md

 ### `New-*` cmdlet

 All child resources should have a `New-*` cmdlet that allows users to create a child resource with given properties.
+Properties that are required by the API should be mandatory parameters, and in the case where different combinations of properties are needed depending on a provided value (_e.g._, Windows and Linux VMs have different properties), multiple parameter sets should be used.
 This cmdlet should implement `SupportsShouldProcess` to allow users to provide the `-WhatIf` parameter and see what the result of executing the cmdlet is without the resource actually being created.

 #### Parameter sets

 To enable the above scenario, the cmdlet will need two parameter sets:

 ```
-New-AzureRmChildFoo -ResourceGroupName <String> -ParentName <String> -Name <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]
+New-AzureRmChildFoo -ResourceGroupName <String> -FooName <String> -Name <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]

 New-AzureRmChildFoo -FooObject <PSFoo> -Name <String> [-Property1 <Type1>] [-Property2 <Type2>] ... [-WhatIf] [-Confirm]
 ```

-The first parameter set has required `-ResourceGroupName`, `-ParentName` and `-Name` parameters to satisfy the identity properties of the child resource, as well as a few optional `-PropertyX` parameters that allows the user to set values for the properties.
+The first parameter set has required `-ResourceGroupName`, `-FooName` and `-Name` parameters to satisfy the identity properties of the child resource, as well as a few optional `-PropertyX` parameters that allows the user to set values for the properties.
 The second parameter set has a required `-FooObject` parameter that can be piped from the parent resource's `Get-*` and `Set/Update-*` cmdlets.

 #### C# example